learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 But that's not _insight_. _Insight_ is when we pair data structures and Ruby programming to provide answers that enlighten us as _humans_.

-So let's choose an _insight_ to chase that will help guide the rest of this module.
+So let's choose an _insight_ to pursue that will help guide the rest of this module.
 Our guiding _insight_ question for the next several lessons is this:

 ***How many pieces total are in this vending machine?***